Reporting Abuse to Internet Platforms

 - Click 'Advanced Settings'

-- Under "Allow comments," select 'Approved'
+- Under 'Allow comments', select 'Approved'

-Go to Creator Studio > Community > Community settings and choose from the following filters:
+Go to 'Creator Studio', select 'Community', then select 'Community Settings' and choose from the following filters:

 a) Manage approved users:

-- Select 'Always approve comments from this user'
+- Select 'Always Approve Comments from this User'

 b) Manage hidden users:

-c) Add words and phrases to your blacklist: You can add a list of words and phrases that you want to review before they're allowed in comments on your video or channel.
-Just add them to the box next to Blacklist and use a comma to separate words and phrases in the list.
-Comments closely matching these terms will be held for your approval — unless they were posted by someone on your approved user list.
+You can add a list of words and phrases that you want to review before they're allowed in comments on your video or channel.
+Just add them to the box next to 'Blacklist' and use a comma to separate words and phrases in the list.
+Comments closely matching these terms will be held for your approval, unless they were posted by someone on your approved user list.

 What counts as abuse: